 As we all know, the engine used for those games is... janky at best.
 It is riddled with numerous animation issues and there is something off about all the character designs and movements.

 According to Bethesda, this new engine is being used to develop Starfield and the Elder Scrolls 6.
-According to GamesRadar, the engine reportedly has the same name, but it will bring new renders, lighting, animations (hallelujah), landscape system and photogrammetry.
+According to GamesRadar (opens in new tab), the engine reportedly has the same name, but it will bring new renders, lighting, animations (hallelujah), landscape system and photogrammetry.

 As you might expect, there's no information about what the next Fallout game will play like.

-It stands to reason, like any good sequel, it will use the previous features from Fallout 4 and build upon them, taking what worked and adapting it while scrapping things which didn't resonate with players.
+It stands to reason, like any good sequel, it will use the previous features from Fallout 4 and build upon them, taking what worked and adapting it while scrapping things that didn't resonate with players.

 In 2015, Fallout 4 opted for a voiced protagonist over a silent one, which meant that it was somewhat limited in its roleplaying aspects.
 You still made your own character, but there were fewer dialogue options to choose from because of it.